Jake's Bikes Ltd is a limited company registered in England with company number 07449533. Our registered address is:

 3. Product InformationWaiting list and delivery

-All Bristol Bicycles purchased online are built to order, usually within a week.
+All bikes are built to order, usually within a week.
 We maintain a waiting list during busy periods, and the waiting time can be up to 2 weeks.
 Please allow an additional three working days for delivery.

 Bikes which you collect from us will be provided fully-assembled and ready to ride.
 Bikes sent by courier will have the handlebars, pedals, saddle and front wheel removed.
 You will need a 5mm allen key and strong 15mm spanner to install these.
 Assembly instructions are provided with the bike, but tools are not.
 If in any doubt, we suggest you consult a professional bike mechanic.

 As on any new bike, it is normal for components to bed-in and for the bike to require adjustment after the first few weeks of use.
 Symptoms can include imprecise gear changes because of gear cable stretch, and brakes developing a squeal and requiring adjustment.
 If you are able to bring the bike back to Bristol Bicycles we offer a free tune-up and service within the first 6 weeks of ownership to adjust these types of issues.
-If the bike was delivered to you by courier and if you are unable to return it to us, you must be able to carry out the tune-up and adjustment yourself, or pay for a professional mechanic to undertake the work.
+If the bike was delivered to you by courier and if you are unable to return it to us, you must be able to carry out the tune-up and adjustment yourself, or pay for a professional mechanic to undertake

 All photographs and images are for illustrative purposes only.
 The actual size and model of bike may differ slightly in specification from those shown, e.g. the headset type, cable routing, of brand of wheel rim and tyre is slightly different one some frame sizes.